ac27182/reasonml-examples/README.md

 ## what this app is

-- a fun project to get to grips with reasonML and it's fp ecosystem
+- a fun project to get to grips with reasonML and it's ecosystem

 ## what this app is not